zoltantoth0409/liferay-portal/modules/README.markdown

 File Name | Description
 --------- | -----------
 `.lfrbuild-ci` | Deploys the module during the `ant all` execution, but only if running in Jenkins.
+`.lfrbuild-ci-skip-test-integration-check` | When on Jenkins, prevent the `testIntegration` task from failing if a project defined in the `testIntegrationCompile` configuration should not be deployed and has this marker file.
 `.lfrbuild-semantic-versioning` | Enables the semantic versioning check of the module on CI. `apps` and `core` modules are already checked, so they don't need this marker file.

 ### Deploy Directory